amt8u/hugo-blog/content/posts/touch-typing-for-programmers/index.md

 * **https://10fastfingers.com** This is more for practice than learning.
 It gives you many community created practice sets and top 1000 words.
 Come here to practice often.

 There are other services including paid ones.
 If I had the budget at that time, I would have bought a backlit keyboard instead of learning touch typing.
 Nevertheless now I think it was a good decision.

+* **https://typeracer.com** Online multiplayer game based on typing.
+It presents you with small paragraph everytime you start a race.
+A good area to practice.

+* **https://monkeytype.com** I believe it was a single person project a few years ago.
+Its a completely customizable minimal typing website.
+On top of that its completely free.

 > End